ajitesh123/empirical/README.md

 [See quick start on docs →](https://docs.empirical.run/quickstart)

-Empirical bundles together a CLI and a web app.
+Empirical bundles together a CLI and a We - web app.
 The CLI handles running tests and the web app visualizes results.

 Everything runs locally, with a JSON configuration file, `empiricalrc.json`.